manoj17-08/snl/README.md

 # snl
 this is my git repo
 <br>
-this is my fist change made
+this is my fist change made(author-me)